SamWhited|blog

 The total distance round trip came out to 8.18 miles.
 A partial GPX trace for this ride can be found here.

-The next day, October the 6th I went out for a group ride.
+The next day I went out for a group ride.
 To get a few extra miles in this Biketober I decided to ride to Knight Park where the group was meeting at instead of taking the bus.
 The total distance to the park was 10.26 miles, mostly along Atlanta Road.
 This may have been one of the stupider cycling decisions I’ve made in a while; in theory there is a bike path being built alongside the road, but there are major gaps with no plans to fill them in as well and no good way to get off the road at points, especially when crossing bridges.

 The group ride itself ended up being 10.36 miles, only 0.1 more than the commute, but was a much more enjoyable ride through Westside Park, Atlanta’s largest public park.
 At the end we stopped off at The Whelan for a bite and a drink!
 I went with a local Märzen; it’s not a coffee, but Oktoberfest beers seems like good Coffeeneuring drinks to me (though it did not come in the traditional Maß, which is always disappointing).
 During the winter proper this pub also serves mulled wine, so maybe I’ll stop back by for one of my last rides if they start serving it in time.